anitab-org/anitab-forms-web/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] I have commented my code or provided relevant documentation, particularly in hard-to-understand areas
 - [ ] I have made corresponding changes to the documentation
 - [ ] Any dependent changes have been merged
-- [ ] I have written Kotlin Docs whenever is applicable

 **Code/Quality Assurance Only**